Yehuda Kaploun

-Yehuda Kaploun (יהודה קפלון, born 1968) is an Israeli-American Chabadnik Rabbi, businessman, and conservative political figure.
+Yehuda Kaploun (יהודה קפלון, born 1968) is an Israeli-American Chabad-Lubavitch rabbi, businessman, and conservative political figure.
 He was nominated as U.S. special envoy to monitor and combat antisemitism by President Donald Trump in May 2025.
+He was confirmed by the Senate on December 18, 2025 on a vote of 53–43.

 Biography

 Kaploun was born in Kfar Chabad, Israel, to a Chabad-Lubavitch family.
 His parents were emissaries of the Lubavicher Rebbe.
 Later, his family moved to New Haven, Connecticut, where his father served as a rabbi and educator.
 He is the grandson of Reb Moshe Zalman Feiglin, who established a Chabad presence in Australia, and Rabbi Zvi Oster, who founded a beit midrash in Brooklyn, New York City in the 1920s.
 Kaploun lived in New York City at the time of the September 11th attacks in 2001, and volunteered at Ground Zero with Hatzalah.

 He lives in Miami, Florida and is married.
 He was a friend to the late Elie Wiesel.